cacton77/cacton77/README.md

 ### [Autonomous Sailboat](https://github.com/cacton77/Autonomous-Sailboat)

-Years ago, while teaching sailing on Lake Washington, I dreamed of sailboat that could gracefully react to shifting winds and navigate between points.
+Years ago, while teaching sailing on Lake Washington, I dreamed of a sailboat that could gracefully react to shifting winds and navigate between points.
 For my capstone mechatronics course I got the chance to lead a team of my peers in realizing this dream.

 > ![Full Assembly](https://github.com/cacton77/Autonomous-Sailboat/blob/main/autonomous_sailboat_assembly.stl)